jcaddel/graph-maven-plugin/README.txt

 The Graphviz "dot" executable needs to be installed and in your path for the plugin to produce graphs

-There are mature, stable binaries for Linux, Mac, Solaris, and Windows available at http://www.graphviz.org/
+There are mature, stable, executables for Linux, Mac, Solaris, and Windows available at http://www.graphviz.org/

 See http://site.kuali.org/maven/plugins/graph-maven-plugin/ for documentation and example graphs